caocscar/ConnectedVehicleDocs/MAPdocumentation.md

 17|NodeAttr|unsigned 8-bit integer describing the node attributes|none
 18|NodeNumOfPts|Number of nodes in each lane|nodes

-\*Enumerated values for these columns can be found in the reference documentation mentioned below.
+\*Bit values for these columns can be found in the reference documentation mentioned below.

 ### Node
 The **RxDevice**, **Lane**, and **Node** columns represents the composite primary keys for the dataset.